 Avoid applying hyaluronic acid to dry hair, as it may absorb any existing moisture from your tresses and leave them drier than before.
 So however you use it, make sure your hair is wet beforehand.

 Yes, although it’s unclear how beneficial it is to apply hyaluronic acid to the scalp rather than the hair shaft.
-Most positive effects come from moisture absorption into the hair fibre, so it’s best to apply it through the lengths of your hair.
+Unlike other treatments such as azelaic acid for hair, most positive effects come from moisture absorption into the hair fibre, so it’s best to apply it through the lengths of your hair.

 That said, HA is great for moisturising your skin, so it could help prevent or treat a dry, flaky scalp and associated conditions like dandruff or seborrheic dermatitis.
 Additionally, some types of hair loss are linked with a dry scalp, so keeping your scalp skin hydrated may fend these off.